gotev/db-framework/README.md

 # Android DB Framework
 Mini reactive framework to work with SQLite databases on Android.
 This project is powered by [SQLBrite](https://github.com/square/sqlbrite) and [SQLDelight](https://github.com/square/sqldelight) libraries, plus convenient initialization, transaction creation, common database methods and migration support.
 [Google AutoValue](https://github.com/google/auto/tree/master/value) is used to eliminate the need to write boilerplate for the database models.
+AutoValue Parcel extension is used to auto generate the parcelable implementation for DB models.

 ## Setup
 In global gradle config file: